hexagon-geo-surv/json/docs/mkdocs/docs/api/basic_json/end_pos.md

 ## Return value

-the character _following_ the last character of the given value in the parsed JSON string
+the position of the character _following_ the last character of the given value in the parsed JSON string, if the value was created by the [`parse`](parse.md) function, or `std::string::npos` if the value was constructed otherwise

 ## Exception safety